 The Bay hosts a variety of habitats that contributes to the biodiversity of the Houston-Galveston region.
 All of these habitats are vital to the ecological functions of the Bay.
 Currently, at least three of the four key coastal habitats assessed for the report card continue to be under stress, earning habitat a D overall: Freshwater Wetlands, Underwater Grasses, and Oyster Reefs.
-The good news is, Saltwater Wetlands are benefiting from the successes of regulatory protection and restoration efforts, and appear to be maintaining.
-Also of concern is a general lack of updated, publically data describing habitats—particularly for wetlands and oyster reefs.
-These data are generated by public agencies and are necessary for the management, conservation and restoration of these vital Bay habitats.Learn More
+The good news is, Saltwater Wetlands are benefiting from the successes of regulatory protection and restoration efforts and appear to be maintaining.
+Also of concern is a general lack of updated, publicly available data describing habitats—particularly for wetlands and oyster reefs.
+These data are generated by public agencies and are necessary for the management, conservation, and restoration of these vital Bay habitats.Learn More

 What We Can do